Friends of the Urban Forest

-Friends of the Urban Forest (FUF) is a non-profit organization based in San Francisco that plants and maintains trees within the city of San Francisco and its surroundings.
+Friends of the Urban Forest (FUF) is a United States non-profit organization based in San Francisco that plants and maintains trees within the city of San Francisco and its surroundings.

 FUF was organized as a response to San Francisco's lack of trees.
 The group's first tree planted was a glossy privet on Arbor Day, 1981, in Noe Valley.
 As of 2006, the organization had planted approximately 40,000 trees.

 Background

 San Francisco was originally mostly sand dunes and had only a small population of native trees.
 Fog, wind, cold weather, and salty air made it difficult for native and planted trees to survive.
 Only buckeye and Pacific willow were common.

 Most of the 90,000 trees in the city were planted in the 1880s through 1920s as part of large parks and properties.
-Monterey Pines and Eucalyptus trees were planted in the San Francisco Presidio, Stern Grove, and Golden Gate Park.
-However, these Monterey Pines have been affected by pitch pine canker and have been dying.
+Monterey pines and Eucalyptus trees were planted in the San Francisco Presidio, Stern Grove, and Golden Gate Park.
+However, these Monterey pines have been affected by pitch pine canker and have been dying.